pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/ratchet.md

 Multiple DRs may be initialised by including multiple Ephemeral Key subpackets in the initial message, and pairing them off in order with the Ephemeral Key subpackets in the initial response.
 If the second party responds with fewer ephemeral subkeys, then the first party MUST destroy the excess keys.
 After this step, each DR operates independently of the others.
-To ensure that all DRs are working, messages SHOULD be sent using each of them in roughly equal proportions, however a predictable sequence is not required and MUST NOT be assumed.

 If a failure is detected in any of the double ratchets, a flow control request SHOULD be sent using one of the other DRs.

 If all else fails, one party may attempt to initialise a new double ratchet by encrypting a "first message" to the other party's long term encryption key, even though a DR session already exists.